Autopen: U.S. presidents

-A precursor to the autopen was an instrument called the polygraph (which is not related to the modern device of the same name).
+A precursor to the autopen was an instrument called the polygraph (unrelated to the modern device of the same name).
 While a person using the polygraph wrote an original document on one side of the machine, the device would mechanically facsimile a copy on the opposite side.
 When President Thomas Jefferson discovered the device, he purchased two: one for the White House, and one for his home at Monticello.
 Although the device could only make copies at the same time that a user was creating an original, a fully automated version was invented in the 1930s.
 According to National Journal, some sources say that Harry S. Truman was the first U.S. president to use an autopen, though he limited his use of it to signing checks and answering mail.
-The first president to sign legislation with it was Barack Obama.
+The first confirmed president to sign legislation with it was Barack Obama.
 Others credit Gerald Ford as the first president to openly acknowledge his use of the autopen.

 While visiting France, Barack Obama authorized the use of an autopen to create his signature, signing into law an extension of three provisions of the Patriot Act.
 On January 3, 2013, he signed the extension to the Bush tax cuts, using the autopen while vacationing in Hawaii.
 In order to sign it by the required deadline, his other alternative would have been to have had the bill flown to him overnight.
 Republican leaders questioned whether this use of the autopen met the constitutional requirement for signing a bill into law, but the validity of presidential use of an autopen had not been actually tested in court.
 In 2005, George W. Bush asked for and received a favorable opinion from the Department of Justice regarding the constitutionality of using the autopen, but did not use it.